CoalMineSoftware/jStately/README.md

 machine.
 They can be very helpful for debugging and are added to a machine using either `StateMachine#addEventListener()` or the corresponding call on `StateMachineBuilder`.

-For developers interested in logging all of the events to a `PrintStream` such as `System.out`, see `PrintStreamStateMachineEventListener`.
+For developers interested in logging all of the events to a `PrintStream`, such as `System.out`, see `PrintStreamStateMachineEventListener`.